Lloyd Lindroth

 Lloyd Lindroth (June 6, 1931 – June 9, 1994) was an American harpist who was nicknamed "The Liberace of the Harp".
 He had played for millions of people at the time of his death.
 A Seattle native, Lindroth began playing at age 14.

-In 1983, he moved to Nashville, where he would stay until his death, three days after his 63rd birthday, following a bout with pneumonia.
+In 1983, he moved to Nashville, where lived until his death, three days after his 63rd birthday, following a bout with pneumonia.
 He played many shows in Las Vegas, where he was buried.